Updated on August 24, 2022

 Written evidence, which refers to any paper documents and digital records that can be introduced during a divorce case.
 The parties will gather and present most of the written evidence early on in the divorce process.

-Oral evidence, which is any evidence that comes in the form of oral statements, spoken testimonies, and other types of verbal evidence.
+Oral evidence, which is any evidence that comes in spoken form, including oral statements, spoken testimonies, and other types of verbal evidence.

 Generally, evidence that can be used during a contested divorce is broken down into three types: